swiftlang/swift-evolution/proposals/0510-dictionary-mapvalues-with-keys.md

 ## Introduction

-I propose adding a method `Dictionary.mapValuesWithKeys` that passes the `Key` to the transformation closure.
+I propose adding a method `Dictionary.mapKeyedValues` that passes the `Key` to the transformation closure.

 This enables us to transform dictionary values with their associated key context without incurring the performance cost of rehashing (or in the case of `reduce`, reallocating) the dictionary storage, which is currently unavoidable when using `init(uniqueKeysWithValues:)` or `reduce(into:)`.